 Software Engineering and programming jobs are the least language dependent.
-In Germany you are more than welcome if you have good programming skills.
+In Germany, you are more than welcome if you have good programming skills.
 Language is the least priority.
-And the interesting fact is it is one of the highly paid field in Germany.
+And the interesting fact is it is one of the highly paid fields in Germany.

 If you are professionals in the hospitality industry you can work in hotels and restaurants that have English as their official language.
 All employees speak English for communication and deal with customers in English too.